WEATHERING STEEL, PREWEATHERED

 Solanum Steel is a pre-oxidized weathering steel (Corten) surface developed by Zahner.
 The surface is produced by accelerating the natural weathering process and stabilizing the result.
 Solanum Steel provides artists, architects, and designers with a range of resonant tones on an enduring surface.

-One of the well recognized challenges of using steel in architecture is its propensity for the material to rust or oxidize.
-Although there are many people who appreciate the visual nature of the warm hues of weathering steel, nobody likes it when the material’s color bleeds onto other surfaces.
-The Solanum Steel process reduces the material’s tendency to stain adjacent surfaces.
+One of the well-recognized challenges of using steel in architecture is its propensity for the material to rust or oxidize.
+Although many appreciate the warm hues of weathering steel, nobody likes it when the material’s color bleeds onto other surfaces.
+The Zahner preweathered steel process reduces the material’s tendency to stain adjacent surfaces.

 Sealing Solanum Steel

 In some circumstances, the Solanum Steel material can be sealed.
 This is often desired for trafficked environments where people will touch the surface.

 For interior applications of Solanum Steel, the material can be sealed with a clear coating to provide a softer touch.
 However, for exterior applications, it is recommended to leave the material unsealed.